agucova/web-future/content/now.md

 - 📈 **Building a new planner:** We made a [proposal](https://drive.google.com/file/d/1IxAJ8cCzDkayPwnju5kgc2oKc7g9fvwf/view?usp=sharing) to renew the School's planner application by replacing it with a platform made by students for students, inspired by Princeton's [TigerPath](https://www.tigerpath.io/).
 It got initial approval, and we're just waiting to get started.

-## 🤚 Altruismo Efectivo UC

-I'm helping to set up an [Effective Altruism](https://effectivealtruism.org/) chapter at UC Chile.
-We are now participating in some extremely cool workshops for university chapters and organizing some talks for the near future, stay tuned.

 ## 🚆 Random stuff